Curt Flood set off the free-agent revolution 50 years ago

 “Since baseball remains exempt from the antitrust laws unless and until the Supreme Court or Congress holds to the contrary, we have no basis for proceeding to the underlying question of whether baseball’s reserve system would or would not be deemed reasonable if it were in fact subject to antitrust regulation,” U.S. District Judge Irving Ben Cooper wrote on Aug.
 12.

-The 2nd U.S. Circuit Court of Appeals unanimously affirmed the decision on April 7, 1971, in a decision by Judges Sterry Waterman, Leonard Moore and Wilfred Feinberg.
+The 2nd U.S. Circuit Court of Appeals unanimously affirmed on April 7, 1971, in a decision by Judges Sterry Waterman, Leonard Moore and Wilfred Feinberg.

 Flood was traded from the Phillies to Washington in November 1970, hit .200 with two RBIs in 13 games for the Senators in 1971 and failed to show up for an April 26 game against Minnesota.
 He sent team owner Bob Short a telegram that said “a year and a half is too much.
 Very serious personal problems mounting every day.”